Nisha0202/parcel-delivery-system-backend/Readme.md

 - Only sender can view their parcels.
 - Unique tracking ID for tracking each parcel.
 - Fee calculation according flat rate.
+- Fee discounted by 50tk if "Save50" coupon code used.

 ---